 Marin has been reinterpreting songs from the very beginning.
 Raised on Sade, Michael Jackson, and Prince, she honed her skills as a teen in the backseat of her parents' car, singing lyrics to songs on the radio – and standing in front of the TV taking note of Michael Jackson videos.
 At 13, she began writing her own music.

 But it wasn't until college where she started to find her stride.
 While enrolled at UNLV, she attended an audition at Musicians Institute in Hollywood for P Diddy's reality show, Starmaker.
-Making it to the second round, Marin auditioned in New York in front of Diddy and MTV executives.
-But didn't make the cut.
+Making it to the second round, Marin auditioned in New York in front of Diddy and MTV executives and ended up getting cut shortly before the show started filming.

 “It turned out some of the people who got cut with me were actually students of MI and encouraged me to enroll.
 Six months later I moved to LA and began taking classes at MI.”